 - Somewhere that has a suitable base and offers easy access when required

-You and Your Needs
+You and your needs

-However, if you are planning to use it as a pop-up shop, café, or even chemical store, you will likely have other practical factors and compliance requirements to consider.
+However, if you are planning to use it as a pop-up shop, café, or even a chemical store, you will likely have other practical factors and compliance requirements to consider.
 Similarly, if you are planning on supplying the unit with electricity, water or internet connectivity, you will also need to take this into account.

-Suitable Base and Access
+Suitable base and access

 - Sturdy and solid – ground could be made from concrete, railway sleepers, concrete slabs or a hard stone surface, for example.

-Remember, although the fact that shipping containers are portable is one of their great benefits, it is important that you carefully consider exactly where you place them.
+It is important that you carefully consider exactly where you place them.
 Not only for them to be fully functional, effective and long-lasting for their specific uses, but also to ensure compliance, safety and security.